-The modified process was successful in 2017 and also used for 2018.
-The penalty procedure will continue to follow this process with a modification in 2019 to split the BI Race with separate penalties out and back.
-The overall BI finish will be calculated using these results.
-The penalty process will be administered per below:
+The modified process was successful in 2017 and is currently in use.
+The penalty procedure follows the 2017 process with a modification in 2019 to split the BI Race with separate penalties out and back.
+The overall BI finish is calculated using the penalties applied to the separate results.
+The penalty process is administered per below:

 - The penalty subtracts from your race rating 15 sec/mile, 10 sec/mile or 5 sec/mile for first, second or third respectively.

 - This will occur even if you elect to sail in a different class the following year (eg spinnaker to cruising) or at a different rating (one design to PHRF).

 - A racer must race to remove a penalty from a previous year – skipping a year’s race will not eliminate the prior year’s penalty.